 The Latinx Center at the University of Denver advances critical interdisciplinary research, scholarly and creative work, and curricular development related to the historical, political, cultural, and intellectual legacy of Latinx people.
 The Center promotes and advances knowledge affecting the Latinx community through hosting visiting Latinx scholars, filmmakers, poets, performing artists and culture critics; providing grants that support scholarship and creative works on topics that contribute to the knowledge and experience of the Latinx community nationally and internationally; providing research briefs on areas of policy that affect the Latinx community; and supporting graduate education for University of Denver Latinx students and students engaging in research focused on the Latinx issues, concerns, and culture.

-The Office of Diversity, Equity, and Inclusion’s (ODEI) Fellows Program will advance the work of diversity, equity, and inclusion (DEI), creating and further embedding a capacity-building resource within and alongside academic & non-academic departments at the University of Denver.
+The Division of Diversity, Equity, and Inclusion’s Fellows Program will advance the work of diversity, equity, and inclusion (DEI), creating and further embedding a capacity-building resource within and alongside academic & non-academic departments at the University of Denver.

-The ODEI Fellows are helping divisions advance DEI efforts with support (both in terms of funding and training) and coordination from the University at large.
-As a unit-based role, ODEI Fellows work within their divisions toward realizing DU’s vision outlined within the 2020-2021 DEI Action Items and its goals to begin creating a coordinated, consistent, and connected leadership and accountability structure for DEI at all levels of the university.
+The DEI Fellows are helping divisions advance DEI efforts with support (both in terms of funding and training) and coordination from the University at large.
+As a unit-based role, DEI Fellows work within their divisions toward realizing DU’s vision outlined within the DEI Action Plan and its goals to begin creating a coordinated, consistent, and connected leadership and accountability structure for DEI at all levels of the university.

 DEI Retention and Recruitment